Matthew Walker, PhD

 About Our Speakers

 Matthew Walker, PhD, is a celebrated sleep expert.
 He is a Sleep Scientist at Google, Professor of Neuroscience and Psychology at UC Berkeley, and founder and director of the school's Center for Human Sleep Science.
-Dr. Walker’s New York Times bestseller Why We Sleep: Unlocking the Power of Sleep and Dreams, explains how we can harness sleep to improve learning, mood and energy levels; regulate hormones; prevent cancer, Alzheimer’s, obesity, and diabetes; slow the effects of aging; increase longevity; and enhance the education and lifespan of our children.
+Dr. Walker’s New York Times bestseller Why We Sleep: Unlocking the Power of Sleep and Dreams, explains how we can harness sleep to improve learning, mood and energy levels; regulate hormones; prevent cancer, Alzheimer’s, obesity, and diabetes; slow the effects of aging; and increase longevity.
 Dr. Walker’s TED talk, "Sleep is your superpower" has garnered over 3 million views.
 Previously, Dr. Walker was a Professor of Psychiatry at Harvard Medical School and served as Chief Scientist and scientific counsel for numerous technology companies, including Hello and Fitbit.

 Kelly McGonigal, PhD, is a health psychologist and lecturer at Stanford University who specializes in understanding the mind-body connection.
 As a pioneer in the field of "science-help," her mission is to translate insights from psychology and neuroscience into practical strategies that support personal well-being and strengthen communities.
 She is the best-selling author of The Willpower Instinct and The Upside of Stress.
 Her TED talk, "How to Make Stress Your Friend," is one of the most viewed TED talks of all time, with over 20 million views.
 Through the Stanford Center for Compassion and Altruism, she helped create Stanford Compassion Cultivation Training, a program now taught around the world that helps individuals strengthen their empathy, compassion, and self-compassion.
 Her new book, The Joy of Movement, explores why physical exercise is a powerful antidote to the modern epidemics of depression, anxiety, and loneliness.